Sea Ice

 Imaging radar is similar to a photograph taken by a camera, but the image is of radar waves, not visible light.
 Sea ice typically reflects more of the radar energy emitted by the sensor than the surrounding ocean, which makes it easy to distinguish between the two.
 But the amount and character of reflected energy are functions of the physical properties of the sea ice, which can be quite complex; thus, it can be difficult to interpret radar images of sea ice.
 In general, though, thicker multiyear ice is readily distinguishable from younger, thinner ice because radar energy bounces back to the sensor from the air bubbles in the ice left when brine drains.
 This feature makes radar an especially useful tool for measuring the extent of thick vs. thin sea ice.

 SAR is a special type of imaging radar that involves advanced technology and complex data processing to obtain more detailed images of sea ice than is feasible with a comparable basic imaging radar.
-The RADARSAT mission, managed by the Canadian Space Agency, is the primary SAR mission today.
+Missions include the RADARSAT mission and the RADARSAT Constellation Mission (RCM) managed by the Canadian Space Agency, and the upcoming joint Earth-observing mission between NASA and the Indian Space Research Organization known as NASA-ISRO SAR (NISAR).

 SAR instruments can even detect small leads in sea ice.
 This fine resolution allows them to analyze sea ice and help route ships through ice-covered regions.
 SAR imagery is particularly valuable for operational ice centers.